 So make sure you know your trailer and your cargo’s exact weight before pulling off.
 Refer to your owner’s manual for the exact towing capacity.

 Did I answer everything you wanted to know about whether you can tow a Subaru Outback with an RV?

-AWD vehicles must be towed with all four wheels either off the ground or on the ground.
+AWD vehicles such as most Jeeps, must be towed with all four wheels either off the ground or on the ground.
 Anything else could result in damage to your vehicle and high repair bills.

 If you have an automatic transmission, plan on getting a trailer to tow it.
 You can’t flat tow an automatic, and you certainly can’t use a dolly.